2022 Gibraltar Darts Trophy

 The 2022 Gibraltar Darts Trophy was the thirteenth of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
-The tournament took place at the Tercentenary Sports Hall, Gibraltar, Gibraltar, from 14–16 October 2022.
+The tournament took place at Victoria Stadium, Gibraltar from 14 to 16 October 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

-Gerwyn Price was the defending champion, after defeating Mensur Suljović 8–0 in the 2021 final.
-However, he was defeated by Suljović 4–6 in the second round.
+Gerwyn Price was the defending champion after defeating Mensur Suljović 8–0 in the 2021 final, however he was defeated by 6–4 by Suljović in the second round.

 Damon Heta won his first European title, defeating Peter Wright 8–7 in the final.

 Prize money

-The prize money is unchanged from the European Tours of the last 3 years:
+The prize money was unchanged from the European Tours of the last 3 years: